 - Do you have a college degree? (yes or no)

 By setting up these filters,” she says, “you tend to generate a better, smaller pool of candidates, which will mean less time spent prescreening later.”

 Sort Through Resumes Strategically

 Even after narrowing your pool, you’re still likely to be knee-deep in applicants.
 One recommended strategy for weeding out the chaff and finding qualified candidates is to skim your resume stack for the following red flags:

 - Spelling and grammatical errors

 - Long or involved descriptions

 Another traditional resume red flag that can be downgraded to “pink” status is lengthy employment gaps.
-With today's high unemployment levels, says Renee Bucklin, founder of the Rhode Island-based Bucklin Human & Administration Services, long stretches between jobs should not be an instant disqualifier.
+Especially when unemployment is high, says Renee Bucklin, founder of the Rhode Island-based Bucklin Human & Administration Services, long stretches between jobs should not be an instant disqualifier.

-But whether you’re just writing up your job description, making the last cuts from the resume pile or going through the actual interviews, Fry says the untrained hirer’s mantra should remain the same.
+Whether you’re just writing up your job description, making the last cuts from the resume pile, or going through the actual interviews, Fry says that to find qualified candidates, the untrained hirer’s mantra should remain the same.